 Unlock new sources of non-regulated revenue

-Many of the smaller, family-owned companies have left the business due to burdensome regulatory issues and low profit margins.
+Many smaller, family-owned companies have left the business due to burdensome regulatory issues and low profit margins.
 Others have invested heavily in wired infrastructure, only to see their target consumers – and the potential for profit – access networks on the outer edges of their territories.
 Many of the government funding mechanisms often do not adequately cover the cost of delivering services to those remote communities.
-The bottom line is that revenues are flat and growth is getting harder to find.
+As a result, even though 20% of all Americans live in rural areas where wireless broadband coverage (and competition) is quite limited, for many providers, revenues are flat and growth is getting harder to find.

 However, there are still substantial business opportunities available in for rural telcos to uncover.
 If you are a service provider, here is something to think about: Throughout your service area there are probably dozens of enterprises and organizations that could benefit from reliable, interoperable, easily deployed, and affordable wireless broadband communications.
 For example: